Ariana Grande Addresses Claims Her Decision To Perform At Manchester Is To Exploit The LGBTQ Community

 Ariana Grande is not pleased with the accusations against her after announcing she will return to Manchester, England for its annual Pride festival.

-Grande is set to return to Manchester for Manchester Pride two years after the May 2017 suicide bombing at her concert that left 22 people dead and even more severely injured.
+According to E!
+News, Grande is set to return to Manchester for Manchester Pride two years after the May 2017 suicide bombing at her concert that left 22 people dead and even more severely injured.
 Shortly after announcing her plans to perform, people began to take issue with the price of the August 25 show.
-Twitter users also reportedly were upset by the fact that Grande, a straight woman, was asked to headline a festival that celebrates the LGB TQ community.
+Twitter users also reportedly were upset by the fact that Grande, a straight woman, was asked to headline a festival that celebrates the LGBTQ community.
 With those two issues surrounding the “Thank U, Next” singer’s performance, the question of her using Pride as exploiting the LGBTQ community came into question.

 Grande took to Twitter to defend herself after a tweet questioning her motives for the performance received more than 14,000 retweets and was brought to the singer’s attention.